shawnr/practical-javascript-2-webapps/application-architecture/organizing-data-and-configuration-code.md

 This same technique can be used to consolidate other aspects of a component definition, too: If the same methods are used on multiple components, they can also be abstracted into a common file.
 Similar techniques can work for managing sets of `props` or other properties, too.

+Each of the techniques described in this section revolve around creating common sources that can be accessed from anywhere in our application to provide consistent functionality.
+By organizing our application with these sorts of consolidations, we can provide a more understandable and less error-prone development environment for the team.